Dance to the Beat: Celebrating the Vibrant Story of Afro Dance

 When I completed my short documentary Mr. Gele: The Man.
 The Story.
 The Craft. in 2017, I felt both fulfilled and restless.
-The film traveled to festivals, found an audience, and eventually landed on Amazon Prime — experiences that affirmed my voice as a storyteller.
+The film traveled to festivals, found an audience, and eventually landed on Amazon Prime.
+These experiences affirmed my voice as a storyteller.
 But once that chapter closed, a familiar question returned:

 I didn’t rush to answer it.

 In 2020, during a time of global stillness, dance became my grounding force.
-Afro dance workouts were simply a way to move my body and stay connected — until I began noticing something deeper.
-Dancers were creating challenges and viral movements that were pushing Afrobeats music across borders and into global consciousness.
+Afro dance workouts were simply a way to move my body and stay connected.
+But soon, I began noticing something deeper.
+Dancers were creating challenges and viral movements that pushed Afrobeats music across borders and into global consciousness.

 Dance was the bridge.